Gain a comprehensive introduction to writing specifications and service level agreements on this practical one-day course.

 • Those new to procurement and non-technical staff who need to understand what specifications and service level agreements are and how they are created

-• Stakeholders who wish to enhance their understanding of specifications and SLAs in order to be in a better position to review documentation and negotiate terms
+• Stakeholders who wish to enhance their understanding of specifications and SLAs to be in a better position to review documentation and negotiate terms

 • Those in procurement or contract management roles who wish to understand how to develop specifications and SLAs